luckydonald/pytgbot/README.md

 #### Latest Stable
 The [latest version](#releases) seems to be version `4.9`.
 For other releases you must adapt the examples below.
+Also check the [release section](https://github.com/luckydonald/pytgbot/releases), if there are newer versions available.

 ##### Python package index (recommended)
 ```sh